 For Psychology 'Departmental' Co-op to be tagged to Joint Honours Psychology, Psychology must be the first Major.

 See Psychology Co-op for more information.

 See the undergraduate calendar for the Bachelor of Arts (BA) programs in Psychology.
 The official statement of degree requirements is in the Undergraduate calendar.
 The information on this website is supplementary.

-If you were admitted to the Faculty of Arts prior to Fall 2016, you have the option to follow the requirements in the 2015/2016 academic calendar.
-See the requirements for the "Old" Honours Psychology degree.
+If you were admitted to the Faculty of Arts after Fall 2016, you are following the requirements in the "New" Honours Psych requirements.
+See the requirements for the "New" Honours Psychology degree.